Skip to main content

 The catalog is enumerableverum audit --arch-discharges prints every entry with its current verdict for the project at hand.
 The catalog is also append-only: a future Verum version may add patterns; existing patterns are never renumbered or removed.

-The thirty-two patterns split into three bands by what kind of architectural concern they address.
+The forty patterns split into four bands by what kind of architectural concern they address.
 The bands are documentary categories — they all share the same diagnostic infrastructure, the same RFC code format (ATS-V-AP-NNN), and the same audit pipeline.

 BandRangeConcernPage